azghanvi/phpgrid-framework-wordpress/readme.md

 2. Download the free (or your paid) version of phpgrid.org and place the 'lib' folder under the plugin folder!
 Due to license rules we do not have the rights to provide you with the component.

 ## Configuration
 Place a shortcode [phpgrid id="list1" table="wp_posts"] in your post or page HTML-editor and the grid with posts should be listed in the frontend.
+Here 'list1' is unqiue identifier of grid.

 ## Shortcode
 You have to use the attribute 'table' to assign an existing database table.
 Eg,